A local Lorentzian Ferrand-Obata theorem for conformal vector fields: Linear balanced singularity implies local gravitational pp-wave metric in conformal class

 Because $X$ is parallel for $g_0$, it is a Killing vector field of $g_0$, and in particular a conformal vector field on $V$.
-Let $\tilde{V}$ be a connected component of the preimage of $V$ in the universal cover $\tilde{M}$.
-By analyticity and a theorem of Amores \cite{amores.killing}, the lift of $X$ to $\tilde{V}$ extends to a nontrivial global conformal vector field on $\tilde{M}$, which will be denoted by $\tilde{X}$.
-As $X$ is lightlike on the open set $\tilde{V}$, $\tilde{X}$ is lightlike on all of $\tilde{M}$ by analyticity.
-Since $\tilde{M}$ is not conformally flat, Theorem 1 of \cite{frances.ccvf} implies that $\tilde{X}$ has no singularities.
+The theorem of Amores \cite{amores.killing} says that, after lifting $X$ to a diffeomorphic neighborhood $\tilde{V} \cong V$ in the universal cover $\tilde{M}$ of $M$, it extends to a global conformal vector field on $\tilde{M}$, which we denote $\tilde{X}$.
+As $\tilde{X}$ is lightlike on $\tilde{V}$, it is lightlike on all of $M$ by analyticity.
+Since $M$ is not conformally flat, Theorem 1 of \cite{frances.ccvf} implies that $\tilde{X}_p \neq 0$ for all $p \in \tilde{M}$.